valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/defining-the-view-model.md

 ```

 ## Contract validation
 On start up a class will validate that the structure of the `ViewModel` matches the submission structure of the form.
 If not an error message will be printed in the logs.
-Note that extra properties may be submitted in the form.
+Note that extra properties may be included in the form.

 Here is an example of the error message:
 ```